awsdocs/aws-systems-manager-user-guide/doc_source/data-protection.md

 **CloudWatch Logs log groups**
 As part of your Systems Manager operations, you might choose to stream data to one or more Amazon CloudWatch Logs log groups\.

-For information about CloudWatch Logs log group encryption, see [Encrypt Log Data in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html) in the *Amazon CloudWatch Logs User Guide*\.
+For information about CloudWatch Logs log group encryption, see [Encrypt log data in CloudWatch Logs using AWS Key Management Service](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html) in the *Amazon CloudWatch Logs User Guide*\.

 The following are types of data you might have streamed to a CloudWatch Logs log group as part of your Systems Manager activities:
 + The output of Run Command commands